salsita/gitflow/README.rst

 project by `bobthecow <http://github.com/bobthecow>`_.
 It offers tab-completion for all git-flow subcommands and branch names.

-Please note that some subcommands have changed in this fork, so it is questionable if the completions still make sense.
+Please note that some subcommands have changed in this gitflow fork, so it is questionable if the completions still make sense.

 Please help out